microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/usersettings-list-windows.md

 If successful, this method returns a `200 OK` response code and a collection of [windowsSetting](../resources/windowssetting.md) objects in the response body.

-If the response contains more than one page of data, the response body will contain a `@odata.nextLink` property.
+If the response contains more than one page of data, the response body will contain an `@odata.nextLink` property.
 This property will contain a URL that can be used to request the next page of data.
 The URL should be used without any modification.

 ## Examples

-### Request
+###  Example 1: Request without any filter

+#### Request
 The following example shows a request.
 <!-- {
   "blockType": "request",
   "name": "list_windowssetting1"